krwillxyz/tongs/README.md

 server in a browser, and watching what url it redirects to. (i.e. http://my.crucible.com might resolve to http://my.crucible.com/viewer)
 All trailing slashes should be omitted.

-Here is what your tongs.cfg file should look like.
+Below is what your tongs.cfg file should look like.
 You can add as many config sections as you need, as long as the default and settings are included.
 Not all fields are required for all sections but you can currently use project-key, duration, reviewers and title as you see fit.
 There is no restriction on spacing around the commas and equal signs.
 Also titles should be written without quotes of any kind.

 Note: you must have at least a default project-key to create reviews.
 If this project key is invalid for the Crucible instance you are using, the review will not be created.
 Also, for the baseurl, add any necessary URL paths to the base URL such as /viewer if needed, just omit the trailing slash.

+Example tongs.cfg:

     [default]
     project-key=PROJECT-KEY                     <--- Make sure to set the correct key duration=3
     reviewers=userid1,userid9,userid12

-    [my-team]                                   <--- Change this to anything you want... project-key=OTHER-KEY
+    [my-team]                                   <--- Change this to anything you want project-key=OTHER-KEY
     reviewers=userid6,userid1,userid2,userid3,userid4
     title=My Team Code Review Template

-    [java]                                      <--- Create as many sections as you need. reviewers=userid6
+    [java]                                      <--- Create as many sections as you need reviewers=userid6

     [settings]